Paradise Island! Or not?

 Top 10 Tips for Visiting Atlantis with Kids!

 I’ve compiled a list of my best tips, tricks, and things to know before you go to help make your Bahamas family vacation at the Atlantis resort a success!
+We definitely think the Bahamas is one of the best islands to visit with kids, but hopefully this will help you determine if the Atlantis Resort is the best tropical destination for your family vacation!

 Is Atlantis Bahamas all inclusive?
 No!
 Unfortunately, it is not.

 And…the Atlantis is very expensive!
 So just go ahead and prepare yourself for sticker shock.
 If you’re looking for a budget vacation, then the Atlantis resort is probably not for you.
 Even with all the “how to save money at the Atlantis” and “budget” tips out there, in the end it is still an expensive vacation.
-Yes, you can use points for your room and airfare and that is a huge savings, but for the average family who are paying out of pocket, there aren’t a lot of ways to avoid the cost of getting there, staying, and food prices.
+Yes, you can use your Marriott Bonvoy rewards for your room and airfare and that is a huge savings, but for the average family who are paying out of pocket, there aren’t a lot of ways to avoid the cost of getting there, staying, and food prices.

 Know Before You Go: In addition to the cost of an item, a 15% gratuity and a 12% VAT (value added tax) will be added onto every purchase you make at the Atlantis.